shionhonda/hippocampus-garden/content/blog/pagerank/index.md

 ![](2020-03-11-23-54-07.png)

 ## Concluding Remarks
 PageRank is an excellent algorithm that can measure the trillions of web pages in linear time and has interesting theoretical backgrounds.
-There are some extensions such as **Personalized PagreRank** (it uses distributions biased to each user to calculate the Google matrix rather than the uniform distribution $J_n$), and they are still used in many services.
+There are some extensions such as **Personalized PagreRank** (it uses distributions biased to each user instead of the uniform distribution $J_n$ to calculate the Google matrix), and they are still used in many services.

-Please link to this post to heighten the PageRank 😉
+Please link to this post to heighten its PageRank 😉

 ## References
 [1] Brin, Sergey, and Lawrence Page. "[The anatomy of a large-scale hypertextual web search engine](https://www.sciencedirect.com/science/article/abs/pii/S1389128612003611)." *Computer networks* 56.18 (2012): 3825-3833.